The mighty Louvre is of course an incredible experience for art lovers visiting Paris.

 You can go back again and again to discover and rediscover art from throughout the ages, housed in the once royal quarters by the gorgeous Tuileries Garden and the Seine River.
 However, it’s by no means the only cultural cache to visit in the French capital.
 There are dozens of fabulous museums of all shapes and sizes dotted around the city.

-Here are ten must-see museums in Paris.
-For more ideas, my new book — The Art Lover’s Guide to Paris — is now available in bookshops and to order online.
+Here are ten of the best Paris museums and galleries.
+For more ideas, my book — The Art Lover’s Guide to Paris — is available in bookshops and to order online.
 You’ll pick up insider tips from French art gurus and find out where to take a sketch class, see live street art, buy an artwork, attend intriguing art events and meet local artists.

 Located by the Seine in a stunning transformed Beaux Arts railway station, the Musée d’Orsay is likely to be crowded, but it’s worth lining up for.
 Artistic movements represented here include realism, symbolism and Art Nouveau, but best of all, the museum boasts dozens of original impressionist and post impressionist masterpieces.
 Dive into the extraordinary worlds of Renoir, Manet, Van Gogh, Cézanne and Degas, then stroll down to the Seine and across the ornamental Pont Alexandre III bridge in a reflective mood.
 1 rue de la Légion d’Honneur, 75007